mchav/mchav.github.io/_posts/2016-11-20-a-simple-server-in-frege.md

 	println "Serving HTTP on 0.0.0.0 port 8000"
 ```

 A note on defining Java classes in Frege.
 Java classes correspond to Frege data types.
 In general, you define Java classes in Frege using the native keyword as follows: `data X = native java.dummy.Type`.
-This will make a data type X corresponding to the Java class type.
-To expose the class's methods simply give the type signatures as show above.
+This will make a data type X corresponding to the Java class `Type`.
+To expose the class's methods simply give the name and type signature of each method as show above.
 There are some caveats but those are dealt with extensively in the Frege documentation.

 Say we wanted to define a Handler class that contains a `handle` function that will be called by the server.
 In Frege you can inline a Java module that will be hoisted to the top of the compiled Java file.